marius-ogrean/m-test-crawler/README.md

 The crawled data from the websites is stored in three fields in the document: phoneData, socialsData and addressData.

+The crawling of the pages is done like this: the body of the html is taken and a depth search is done on it to find keywords like "phone", "facebook", "instagram" and "address".
+The text containing that keyword in saved in one of the three fields above.

 Steps to run the crawler:
 -